-Coat Color: Smooth coat in red, ruddy, blue, fawn, and sorrel
+Coat Colors: Red, ruddy, blue, fawn, and sorrel

 Eye Color: Green or gold